kvz/jekyll-fix-titlecase/README.md

 DEBUG:  from Adding `density` parameter to the /document/thumbs robot
 DEBUG:    to Adding `density` Parameter to the /document/thumbs Robot

-DEBUG: No need to changetransloadit/_posts/2013-04-24-api-announcements.md
+DEBUG: No need to change transloadit/_posts/2013-04-24-api-announcements.md

 INFO: Rewriting transloadit/_posts/2013-04-29-new-parameters-for-the-html-convert-robot.md
 DEBUG:  from New parameters for the /html/convert robot